 The Chan Lim Exhibit

-After my enriching painting experience, I got to check out the exhibit prepared by the Chan Lim Family of Artists and Students.
-There are more than 300 artworks done in porcelain plates, scroll, and oil paintings.
+After my enriching painting experience, I checked out the exhibit the Chan Lim Family of Artists and Students prepared.
+More than 300 artworks are done in porcelain plates, scrolls, and oil paintings.

 My favorite pieces are painted by none other than the talented Mr. Chan Lim himself.
 Such a marvelous display of colors!